Rev. Cerna Castro Rand

-Our pastor, Reverend Cerna Castro Rand, is an ordained elder in the United Methodist Church.
-She was appointed to Prince of Peace UMC on July 1, 2011 after serving as an Associate Pastor of the First United Methodist Church at the Chicago Temple, in Chicago, IL for seven years; and also served as an Associate Pastor and Minister of Christian Education and Family Ministries at Grace UMC in Lake Bluff, IL for more than seven years.
+Rev. Rand is an ordained elder in the United Methodist Church.
+She was appointed to Prince of Peace United Methodist Church on July 1, 2011, after serving as an Associate Pastor of the First United Methodist Church at the Chicago Temple, in Chicago, Illinois, for seven years.
+She also served as an Associate Pastor and Minister of Christian Education and Family Ministries at Grace United Methodist in Lake Bluff, Illinois, for more than seven years.

-Before she came to the United States in 1993 to study at Garrett-Evangelical Theological Seminary in Evanston, IL, she was commissioned as a Deaconess of the United Methodist Church in the Philippines and worked as a deaconess in the Philippines in the area of Christian Education.
+Before she came to the United States in 1993 to study at Garrett-Evangelical Theological Seminary in Evanston, Illinois, she was commissioned as a Deaconess of the United Methodist Church in the Philippines and worked in the area of Christian Education.

 Cerna earned her Bachelor of Arts in Christian Education from Harris Memorial College in the Philippines, a United Methodist Institution.
 She was the recipient of the Outstanding Christian Education Student Award at her graduation in 1989.

-Pastor Cerna graduated from Garrett-Evangelical Theological Seminary with two Masters Degrees in Christian Education in 1995 and Divinity in 1998.
+Pastor Cerna graduated twice from Garrett-Evangelical Theological Seminary with Masters Degrees in Christian Education (1995) and Divinity (1998).
 While at the seminary she was the recipient of the Outstanding Christian Education Award.

 - Certified Grief Counselor through the State of Colorado University and the Center for Loss and Life Transition in Fort Collins, Colorado.